chrisgrieser/pdf-annotation-extractor-alfred/README.md

 *Use the Alfred keyword `aconf` for the configuration of this workflow.*

 - The output format (Markdown, [Drafts](https://getdrafts.com/), or [Obsidian](https://obsidian.md/)).
 When selecting Markdown or Obsidian as output format, a YAML-Header with information from your BibTeX Library will be prepended.
+	- Note that Obsidian as output format requires that you also set a destination folder.
 - In case you are the PDF is not part of your BibTeX Library (e.g., a manuscript from colleague), you can also choose to deactivate the usage of BibTeX metadata and citekeys.
 - The Obsidian destination must be a folder in your vault.
 - Select whether any annotations of the type `underlines` should be split off and moved to a second output instead (currently only Drafts is supported).